gallexi/darray/README.md

 // Length is still 15, but you can now insert/push
 // up to 50 values without reallocation.
 ```
-Note that the pointers returned `da_alloc` and `da_reserve` may or may not point to the same location in memory as before function execution, depending on whether reallocation was required or not. **Always** assume pointer invalidation.
+Note that the pointers returned by `da_alloc` and `da_reserve` may or may not point to the same location in memory as before function execution, depending on whether reallocation was required or not. **Always** assume pointer invalidation.

 Also note that if reallocation fails both `da_alloc` and `da_reserve` will return `NULL`, and the original darray will be left untouched.